sdesilva26/docker-spark/README.md

 Now we simply pass the address of the master node when we set up a spark program within the spark-submit container and from there it is freely able to resolve and communicate with the nodes in that cluster.

+ ### Multiple machines
+ Now we can finally bring everything together to show what we would really like to do which is run an Apache Spark cluster within Docker containers on different machines.

+ 1. As before, follow the steps from the earlier section to create a docker swarm and join different hosts to this swarm.
+ 2. Then on the t2.micro instance create the overlay network
+    ```
+    docker network create --driver overlay spark-net
+    ```
+ 3. Run a the spark_master image to create a container that will be the master node
+    ```
+    docker rn -it --name spark-master --network spark-net -p 8080:8080 sdesilva26/spark_master:latest
+    ```
+    *NOTE: it is important to remember the name of this container (spark-master in this case) as this is what other containers in the network will use to resolve its IP address.

+ 4. Run the following to crate a spark master node
+    ```
+    ./spark/bin/spark-class org.apache.spark.deploy.master.Master
+    ```
+ 5. Check the master node has been setup correctly by going to http://<PUBLIC_IPv4_ADDRESS_OF_INSTANCE>:8080.

+ 6. Now on the larger AWS instances (c4.xlarge) create one container on each by using
+    ```
+    docker run -it --name spark-worker1 --network spark-net -p 8081:8081 sdesilva26/spark_worker:latest
+    docker run -it --name spark-worker2 --network spark-net -p 8082:8081 sdesilva26/spark_worker:latest
+    ```
+ 7. Inside each of them run the following to attach them as workers to the spark-master
+    ```
+    ./spark/bin/spark-class org.apache.spark.deploy.worker.Worker spark://spark-master:7077
+    ```

+    Notice how you can specify spark-master as the address of the master instead of its full IP address.
+By default this will set up a worker on the current machine where it takes up all available cores and memory.
+ 8. Check the master web UI at http://<PUBLIC_IP_ADDRESS_OF_INSTANCE>:8080 to make sure the workers were added successfully.
+ 9. Now in a third AWS instance attach docker to the overlay network and then create a spark-submit container
+    ```
+    docker run -it --name spark-submit --network spark-net -p 4040:4040 sdesilva26/spark_submit:latest
+    ```
+ 10. Launch a spark shell using
+    ```
+    ./spark/bin/spark-shell spark://spark-master:7077
+    ```
+ 11. Now, as before, run a test program such as

+    ```
+    val myRange = spark.range(100000).toDF("number")

+    val divisBy2 = myRange.where("number % 2 = 0")

+    divisiBy2.count()
+    ```

+    You should get a result back to the console.
+Furthermore, you should be able to check the driver by going to the IP address of the container that spark-submit is running on and specifying port 4040.
+    *NOTE: The more common way of submitting jobs to the cluster is to use the spark-submit script.
+For example,
+        ```
+        ./bin/spark-submit \
+          --master spark://207.184.161.138:7077 \
+          examples/src/main/python/pi.py \
+          1000
+        ```

+ That is it as far as connecting up a Spark cluster running in Docker containers is concerned.
+The next section will briefly go over the architecture we have set up in this section.
+The sections following that will be more advanced and specific to deep learning.